oxivanisher/JamesII/README.md

 * Jabber (managed) as a messaging front-end and interface (has also MUC support)
 * Monitor (managed) to show what is going on in the console
 * Motion (managed) to watch over your home and also to automatically start webradio when you get up on weekends or fade out some ambient station when you go to sleep
-* Mpd-Client (managed) to start/stop internet radios on different occasions (can also fade in and out)
+* Mpd-Client (managed) to start/stop internet radios on different occasions (can also fade in and out for gn8 or wakeup)
 * Proximity (managed) to scan the area for known bluetooth mac addresses
 * Raspberry (managed) interactive interface with buttons/switches and LEDs to interact with the real world
 * Sysstat (autoload) to request information's about the host like mounts, net info, memory info, ...